datopian/ckanext-asset-storage/README.md

 Frequently Asked Questions
 --------------------------
-#### Q: Can I use the same CLoud container / bucket for assets and resources?
+#### Q: Can I use the same Cloud container / bucket for assets and resources?
 A: If you use a CKAN extension that stores resources in cloud storage (such as [`ckanext-blob-storage`](https://github.com/datopian/ckanext-blob-storage)), and you already have a cloud container configured for storing assets, it should